 A certificate and a cash prize will be given to the best paper.
 And there will also be an opportunity to submit the paper to be published in the SCOPUS indexed International Journal of Disaster Resilience in the Built Environment.
 Please click here for more details about the awards.

-The doctoral students will pay the student registration fee and the further details are availabe in the registration page.
-Student Delegate Registration will include welcome reception, conference pack, morning tea, lunch and afternoon tea and conference dinner
+The doctoral students will have to pay the full registration fee and the further details are availabe in the registration page. which include the Procedia Engineering publication.
+The registration fee will also include welcome reception, conference pack, morning tea, lunch and afternoon tea and conference dinner.

 Paper submission details